Bette Davis was, without a doubt, a legend. And her dedication to her craft is especially evident in her commitment to roles.

 4. A Stolen Life and Dead Ringer

-Bette Davis took on dual roles of being her own twin in A Stolen Life and Dead Ringer.
-Her “change” in appearance was internal this time and required an expertise to distinguish the characters.
+Bette Davis took on dual roles in A Stolen Life and Dead Ringer, playing herself and her own twin.
+Her “change” in appearance was internal this time and required expertise to distinguish the characters.
 Speaking about playing twins, she said, “It is balm for your ego!
 No need to battle your co-star, that’s true.
 But my, it is hard work, it really is!”

 5. The Corn Is Green